 Set upon a vantage point overlooking the river Douro and Gaia on the opposite bank, this piece of Eden was conceived as part of the International Exhibition of 1865.
 Named after the Crystal Palace that was the centrepiece exhibit.
 The gardens were designed by the German landscape architect Emílio David.
 Today the gardens offer a tranquil respite from the city and have some of the best views in Porto.

-The Crystal Palace, from where the park gets its name, was actually demolished and replaced in 1951.
-It was created for the International Exhibition (Exposição Internacional do Porto) that took place in 1865.
+The Crystal Palace, where the park gets its name, was demolished and replaced by an arena in 1951.
+It was created for the International Exhibition (Exposição Internacional do Porto) of 1865.
 This world fair was a truly global event and drew over three thousand exhibitors from around the globe.
-The "Palácio de Crystal Portuense" was inspired by London's Crystal Palace built for the Great Exhibition held in Hyde Park in 1851.
+The "Palácio de Crystal Portuense" was inspired by London's Crystal Palace, built for the Great Exhibition in Hyde Park in 1851.

 Rua de Dom Manuel II, 4050-346 Porto, Portugal | 41° 08′ 48.8″ N | 08° 37′ 33.5″ W

 Surrounding the Pavilhão Rosa Mota are eight hectares of parkland which contain a lake, themed gardens, terraces, footpaths, exotic trees and flowerbeds.
 The park is well equipped for families with seating areas, cafés, playgrounds and picnic areas.
 There are also several fountains and statues spread throughout.
 The architect of the gardens, Émile Davide, was influenced by the English romantic style, which was popular during the second half of the 19th century.
 As you enter, you'll encounter the geometric layout of the garden immediately.
 To the left and right are a pair of fountains.
 A lawn in front is divided into four quadrants to represent the seasons.